 - Are good quality (I’m looking at you, goody bag toys and knock-off Lego)

 Lego, dress up, blocks, art supplies, play kitchens, babies, vehicles, dolls, action figures, and play dough are all good examples.
-Taking your children’s likes and dislikes into consideration, make thoughtful choices.
-Make rules for yourself and stick to them.
+You are going to know what your children like and don’t like.

 Step 4: Reduce Quantities in Categories